- The Learning Environment

 About Our Facilities

-The Department of Transnational Studies is house in 1004 Clemens Hall and has three dedicated seminar rooms.
+The Department of Africana and American Studies is housed in 1010 Clemens Hall and has three dedicated seminar rooms.
 The department holds classes in centrally scheduled space throughout the campus, which includes traditional classes and lecture halls that can accommodate the program’s teaching philosophies.

 About Our Faculty

-The Latina/Latino Studies program has core faculty within the Department of Transnational Studies who have distinguished themselves as scholars and teachers.
+The Latina/Latino Studies program has core faculty within the Department of Africana and American Studies who have distinguished themselves as scholars and teachers.
 Additionally, they are joined by renowned affiliated faculty from throughout the university and western New York.

 Faculty List Directory